khanhdang2911/JobSeed/README.md

 In today's fast-paced digital era, finding and securing employment has been revolutionized by online platforms.
 Our Job Portal web application is designed to streamline the job search and recruitment processes, making them more efficient, transparent, and user-friendly.
 Whether you are a job seeker looking for your next opportunity or a recruiter searching for the perfect candidate, our platform offers a comprehensive set of features tailored to meet your needs.

+Welcome to our Job Portal, your ultimate destination for all things related to job searching and recruitment.
+Our mission is to connect job seekers with potential employers in a seamless and effective manner, transforming the way people find jobs and hire talent.

 ## Why Choose Our Website?